EpiphanySoft/watchable/README.md

         return target.fire(event, ...args);
     });

-For maximum flexibility, a custom relayer class can be written:
+For maximum flexibility, a custom relayer class can be written and an instance passed as the first and only parameter to `relayEvents`:

     const { Relayer, Watchable } = require('@epiphanysoft/watchable');